Last updated on 4 October 2020

 Hahaa!!
 Right up my alley!
-Halestorm at its best, delivering some solid Hard Rock and then some with The Strange Case of …!
+Halestorm at its best, delivering some solid Heavy Rock and then some with The Strange Case of…!

-Of course there is not much new in this album, apart from the more soulful tracks that were thrown in.
-And THIS is brave from them to do so, albeit that they take a risk or two.
+Of course, there is not much new in this album.
+Apart from adding a gazillion of amps to an already loud style.
+And the more soulful tracks that were thrown in.
+And this is brave from them to do so, albeit that they take a risk or two.
 Reason being that the slower songs are sometimes so full of soft emotions that the hard-core fans could walk away.

 The mixture between goddamn friggin’ riffing and soloing and – all of a sudden – rock hard, highly emotional soft stuff coming up is just irresistible.
 This is what we are looking for.
 The Strange Case of… clearly is a step up from their last production Halestorm that rocked me right out of my reverie when first listening to it.

 And all this in a somewhat stale scene that just does not produce a lot of good material anymore.
 Of course, forever apart from the dominating age-old rock grandpas that soon will have a heart attack on stage (or elsewhere, if they fool around…).

 The hammer is that the first track Love Bites (So Do I) won Halestorm the Grammy Award for Best Hard Rock/Metal Performance in February 2013.
 And for good reason.
 This is very good, very typical Lzzy at her very best, some pandemonium included.

 Mz.
 Hyde is a funny/aggressive tale of – what? – a split personality of someone with a monster in her closet?
 “Welcome to the nightmare in my head” – stellar.
 Well, I like it, specifically the fact that she sings the good and evil parts with a different intonation.
 Just perfect.